This may be the shortest post in my series on Matt. 24-25, Luke 17 and 21, and Mark 13.

 Before we begin in earnest, let’s look at the most “stubborn” verse that appears in Matthew, Mark, and Luke in the same context.

-I tell you the truth: this generation shall not pass away until all these things take place.
+I tell you the truth: this generation will not pass away until all these things take place.
 (Matt.
 24:34)

-I tell you the truth: this generation shall not pass away until all these things take place (Mark 13:30)
+I tell you the truth: this generation will not pass away until all these things take place (Mark 13:30)

-I tell you the truth: this generation shall not pass away until all these things take place.
+I tell you the truth: this generation will not pass away until all these things take place.
 (Luke 21:32)

 If “generation” were to be translated as “race,” as some propose, then Jesus was declaring something vapid.
 Of course Jews would not pass away at the time he spoke.
 Instead, his prediction is about the timing, so “generation” is the right translation, as it is in nearly all other verses where it appears.